metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/README.md

          together with instructions (in the
          manual page or equivalent) on where
          to get the Standard Version.

       b) accompany the distribution with the
          machine-readable source of the
          Package with your modifications.

-Using `--discrete` option is time consuming.
+The --discrete option will start multiple processes, so the process will take longer to execute.
 So you can use `--separate '\r'` option with `ansifold` which produce single line using CR character instead of NL.

     greple -Mtee ansifold -rsw40 --prefix '     ' --separate '\r' --